A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Power Rangers merchandise (toys, games, clothes) gets a lot of publicity from the series.

 Parents Need to Know

-Parents need to know that this series contains plenty of violence -- martial arts style fighting and high-tech shoot-outs -- with little to no consequences.
+Parents need to know that Power Rangers SPD contains plenty of violence -- martial arts style fighting and high-tech shoot-outs -- with little to no consequences.
 It's unrealistic, and there's never any blood.
 The Power Rangers are heavily marketed to the 5+ set, but they're better suited for kids a year or two older.

-The dialogue, costumes, and sets are so campy they make the original Star Trek look sophisticated.
-The show takes itself so seriously that it's funny, although kids young enough to find it entertaining will probably miss the unintentional humor.
+The dialogue, costumes, and sets in this series are so campy they make the original Star Trek look sophisticated.
+Power Rangers SPD takes itself so seriously that it's funny, although kids young enough to find it entertaining will probably miss the unintentional humor.
 Little attention is paid to character development or interaction; instead, the show glories in extended fight scenes, combining martial arts combat with sci-fi shoot-'em-ups.

 The series plays into kids' fantasies of empowerment, and some viewers may revel in the excitement of one fight scene after another.
 Still, the fighting is all the show really has to offer.
 The characters seem to exist only to do battle and have little to occupy themselves with when they're not clobbering the bad guys.
 Viewers young enough to find the simplistic plots entertaining may still be young enough to blur the line between real and fantasy violence, which makes this show problematic.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.